 Where to stay in Granada

-Gar Anat Hotel is small, cozy and very historical.
-It gives off a vibe of Granada’s architectural spirit, but also has calm, cool and beautiful rooms with a Granada-styled courtyard for your morning cup of coffee.
-The hotel is also 5 minutes away from the Granada Cathedral.
+Gar Anat Hotel Boutique It is a cozy hotel that gives off a vibe of Granada’s architectural spirit but also has calm, cool, and beautiful rooms with a Granada-styled courtyard for your morning cup of coffee.
+The hotel is also 5 minutes away from Granada Cathedral.
+Click here for more information and to check the latest prices.

-One of the mot renowned hotels in Granada, the Hotel Granada Center is only 10 minutes away from the old town, and has free Wi-Fi, great rooms and an a la carte restaurant.
+Hotel Granada Center One of the most renowned hotels in Granada, the Hotel Granada Center is only 10 minutes away from the old town and has free Wi-Fi, great rooms, and an a la carte restaurant.
 You’ll also be 10 minutes from the Granada Cathedral!
+Click here for more information and to check the latest prices.

-This hotel has a location unlike any other.
-You’ll be enjoying the Moorish-inspired décor in the hotel while being minutes away from the massive walls of the Alhambra palace.
-Mediterranean cuisine, a terrace with a garden and panoramic views, and the perfect reflection of Moorish architecture and Arab designs….What’s not to love?
+Alhambra Palace This hotel has a location unlike any other.
+You’ll be enjoying the Moorish-inspired décor in the hotel while being minutes away from the massive walls of the Alhambra Palace.
+Mediterranean cuisine, a terrace with a garden and panoramic views, and the perfect reflection of Moorish architecture and Arab designs.
+Click here for more information and to check the latest prices.

 This is simply the fourth largest Cathedral in the world, an incredible personalization of the true meaning of Spanish Renaissance architecture and mixing with Gothic styles.
-This cathedral was built in 1523, and was actually the place of a previous mosque.
-Check out the altarpieces, the paintings, the main altar, the sanctuary and the chapel of nuestra senora de la Antigua!
+This cathedral was built in 1523 and was actually the place of a previous mosque.

-The Isabeline style building contains the tombs of the monarchs: Isabel, Ferdinand and Juana and Felipe.
+The Isabelline-style building contains the tombs of the monarchs: Isabel, Ferdinand and Juana, and Felipe.
 Intricate designs, gold altarpieces, and beautiful interiors all make the Royal Chapel a quintessential piece of Granada’s architecture.

 You have to check out:

-- The Alcazaba (oldest part of the fortress)
+- The Alcazaba (the oldest part of the fortress)

 - The Courtyard of the Lions